Caleb & Brown

 What are memes?
 It all starts with a cultural idea that evolves through sharing across the web.
 Like the dancing baby animation from the mid-90s, memes grow on us.
 They strike a universal chord in the human psyche, leading to their eventual virality.
 A community forms around this one idea, keeping it alive through continued iterations and applied localisations.

 A meme coin is no different.
 Meme coins leverage the existing popularity of a meme or attempt to become a meme on their own through the use of humour and an idea with viral potential.
-The average whitepaper for a meme coin is equal parts informative and amusing.
+The average whitepaper or website for a meme coin is equal parts informative and amusing, such as the Jeo Boden project, which pokes fun at Joe Biden.
 This fun approach to cryptocurrency can be attractive to some casual investors.
 Especially in a market where everything can feel overly technical.

 Meme coins tend to have a lower per-unit price, making it easier for an investor to own multiples of a coin versus a fraction of a higher-priced coin.
 This low per-unit price rarely has direct correlation to the perceived value of a coin.
 DOGE and Shiba Inu (SHIB) consistently rank among the top 20 cryptocurrencies by market cap.